 - More on the Open Method of Co-ordination (OMC)

 Other relevant documents

-In 2008 and 2009 the OECD in co-operation with the European Commission started an international study on the learning environment and the working conditions of teachers in schools which aims to fill important information gaps in the international comparisons of education systems.
-The Teaching and Learning International Survey focuses on appraisal of teachers’ work in schools, the form and nature of the feedback they receive, teachers’ lifelong learning, teacher beliefs and attitudes and school leadership and management.
+In 2008, 2009 and most recently in 2013 the OECD, in co-operation with the European Commission, conducted an international study on the learning environment and the working conditions of teachers in schools which aims to fill important information gaps in the international comparisons of education systems.
+The Teaching and Learning International Survey (TALIS) focuses on appraisal of teachers’ work in schools, the form and nature of the feedback they receive, teachers’ lifelong learning, teacher beliefs and attitudes and school leadership and management.